ArduPilot/ardupilot_wiki/dev/source/docs/sitl-simulator-software-in-the-loop.rst

 ============

 The ArduPilot SITL environment has been developed to run natively on both Linux and Windows.
-For instructions see :ref:`Setting up SITL on Linux <setting-up-sitl-on-linux>` and :ref:`Setting up SITL on Windows <sitl-native-on-windows>` for more information.
+For setup instructions see :ref:`Setting Up SITL <SITL-setup-landingpage>` for more information.
+For starting SITL for a particular vehicle see :ref:`Starting SITL <starting-sitl>`, while environment setup and how to use SITL is explained in :ref:`Using SITL <using-sitl-for-ardupilot-testing>`

 SITL Architecture
 =================